 We have a separate review post the Movenpick Resort Boracay.
 It’s possibly one of the best places we’ve stayed, especially for families.

-The service at the Movenpick Boracay was exceptional, there were plenty of facilities and activities, it’s brand new, and best of all, it’s on its private beach – Punta Bunga, which, as mentioned, I think is more stunning than White Beach.
+The service at the Movenpick Boracay was exceptional, there were plenty of facilities and water activities, and it’s on its own private beach – Punta Bunga, which, as mentioned, I think is more stunning than White Beach.

 The girls will argue that the pool was better – it’s the largest we’ve ever seen.